Cemetery records | National Library of Australia (NLA)

 You can conduct an internet search for municipality, shire or town council websites.
 For example:

 You can also locate an up-to-date list and links at Victorian local councils.
-You can also search know your council's Find your council directory.
+You can also search the Find your council directory via the KnowYourCouncil website.

 It's important to note that not all local governments or councils use the same navigation methods, provide relevant information about cemetery facilities or have the means to provide an online searching facility for burials.
 Their websites are always worth checking if their area of jurisdiction is where your cemetery or burial site of interest is located.